-Freedom of Speech, Expression and Assembly
+C. Freedom of Speech, Expression and Assembly

-In furtherance of the University's educational mission, the University provides forums for the expression of ideas and opinions.
+1. In furtherance of the University's educational mission, the University provides forums for the expression of ideas and opinions.
 These include:

+a.
+Traditional Public Forums

-- 1. Traditional public forums include the University's public streets, sidewalks, parks, and similar Common Outdoor Areas.
-These areas are generally available, subject to the University's time, place and manner restrictions, for expressive activity by members of the public at any time without the need for reservation or prior approval when the area is not reserved and promoted in advance for an event. - 2.
+Traditional public forums include the University's public streets, sidewalks, parks, and similar Common Outdoor Areas.
+These areas are generally available, subject to the University's time, place, and manner restrictions, for expressive activity by members of the public at any time without the need for reservation or prior approval when the area is not reserved and promoted in advance for an event.

+b.
+Designated Public Forums

 Designated public forums include other parts of campus that may become temporarily available for expressive activity as designated by the University.
-These temporary locations, while in existence, will be treated similar to public streets, sidewalks, and parks in terms of access and availability for expressive activity. - 3.
+These temporary locations, while in existence, will be treated similar to public streets, sidewalks, and parks in terms of access and availability for expressive activity.

+c.
+Limited Public Forums

 Limited public forums have limited open access for public expression, and include the University buildings including their outside surfaces, surfaces associated with or connected to a University building, or a University structure.
-Limited public forums are open only to the expressive activities of faculty, staff, and students as set forth in this Policy.
-Student, faculty, and staff organizations may not invite the public at large to events in University buildings, facilities, or locations that are not a common outdoor area. - 4.
+Limited public forums are open only to the expressive activities of faculty, staff, and students as set forth in this policy.
+Student, faculty, and staff organizations may not invite the public at large to events in University buildings, facilities, or locations that are not a common outdoor area.

+d.
+Non-Public Forums

 Non-public forums are areas that are not traditional public forums or designated public forums.
 These forums will be restricted to use for their intended purpose and are not available for public expressive activity.
 Examples include, but are not limited to, classrooms, residence hall rooms, faculty and staff offices, academic buildings, administration buildings, medical treatment facilities, libraries, and research and computer laboratories.

-Additionally, there are areas such as utility buildings, research labs, etc. that may have distance requirements, crowd placement restrictions, and security concerns that may vary depending on security needs, terror alerts, and other factors.
-Additionally, security needs, terror alerts, local and national events may affect the availability of spaces that would otherwise be routinely available.
+2. Additionally, there are areas such as utility buildings, research labs, etc. that may have distance requirements, crowd placement restrictions, and security concerns that may vary depending on security needs, terror alerts, and other factors.
+Furthermore, security needs, terror alerts, local and national events may affect the availability of spaces that would otherwise be routinely available.

-Students, faculty, and staff members are free to express their views, individually or in organized groups, orally or in writing or by other symbols, on any topic, in all parts of the campus, subject only to rules necessary to preserve the equal rights of others and the other functions of the University.
-Teaching, research, and other official functions of the University will have priority in allocating the use of space on campus.

-Except as expressly authorized by the section herein on prohibited expression and state and federal law, the University will not discriminate on the basis of the political, religious, philosophical, ideological, or academic viewpoint expressed by any person, either in the enforcement and administration of this policy or otherwise.

-The University of Texas at Arlington Police Department (UTAPD) may immediately enforce this Policy if a violation of this Policy constitutes a breach of the peace or compromises public safety.
+- 3. Students, faculty, and staff members are free to express their views, individually or in organized groups, orally or in writing or by other symbols, on any topic, in all parts of the campus, subject only to rules necessary to preserve the equal rights of others and the other functions of the University.
+Teaching, research, and other official functions of the University will have priority in allocating the use of space on campus. - 4.
+Except as expressly authorized by the section herein on prohibited expression and state and federal law, the University will not discriminate on the basis of the political, religious, philosophical, ideological, or academic viewpoint expressed by any person, either in the enforcement and administration of this policy or otherwise. - 5.
+The University of Texas at Arlington Police Department (UTAPD) may immediately enforce this policy if a violation of this policy constitutes a breach of the peace or compromises public safety.